 (d) The audiometer calibration records.

 3.14 What are the different types of hearing protectors?
-There are many variations on two common types of hearing protectors used—earmuffs and ear plugs (see Exhibit 1 for a list of equipment and operations that generate noise levels that may require the use of hearing protectors).
+There are many variations on two common types of hearing protectors—earmuffs and ear plugs (see Exhibit 1 for a list of equipment and operations that generate noise levels that may require the use of hearing protectors).
 The Service will provide employees with and tell them how to use hearing protective devices to limit their exposure to hazardous noise levels.
-The Project Leader/Facility Manager/Supervisor must provide employees with different types and brands of hearing protectors to choose from so the employee can find one that fits and provides the necessary protection.
-An employee, with approval of his/her supervisor, may use such devices in other noise environments not meeting the hazardous noise level criteria hearing protectors.
+The Project Leader/supervisor must provide employees with different types and brands of hearing protectors to choose from so the employee can find one that fits and provides the necessary protection.
+An employee, with approval of his/her supervisor, may use such devices in other noise environments not meeting the hazardous noise level criteria for hearing protectors.